Dairy product

-Dairy products or milk products are food products made from (or containing) milk.
+Dairy products or milk products are foods made from (or containing) milk.
 (Note: Historically, dairy products were referred to as lacticinia and were known as white meats in Early Modern English.)
-The most common dairy animals are cow, water buffalo, nanny goat, and ewe.
-Dairy products include common grocery store food around the world such as yogurt, cheese, milk and butter.
+The most common dairy animals are cattle, water buffalo, goat, and sheep.
+Dairy products consumed around the world include yogurt, cheese, milk, and butter.
 A facility that produces dairy products is a dairy.
 (Note: or dairy factory) Dairy products are consumed worldwide to varying degrees.
-Some people avoid some or all dairy products because of lactose intolerance, veganism, environmental concerns, other health reasons or beliefs.
+Some people avoid some or all dairy products because of lactose intolerance, veganism, environmental concerns, or other reasons or beliefs.